Nested booking limit definition

 Example of a Nested Booking Limit

-For example, an airline sets up a booking limit on a forthcoming flight, where 75 seats are priced at $100 each and 25 seats are priced at $200, with no refunds allowed for the $100 tickets.
+As an example of a nested booking limit, an airline sets up a booking limit on a forthcoming flight, where 75 seats are priced at $100 each and 25 seats are priced at $200, with no refunds allowed for the $100 tickets.
 A business group promptly buys the entire block of full-priced seats.
 At this point, the airline can increase its revenue by using a nested booking limit rule, which allows it to continue selling tickets at $200 each; as each of these tickets is sold, the allocation for the $100 tickets declines in size.
 This approach reduces the accessibility of low-priced tickets while expanding higher-priced ticket sales.

 Related AccountingTools Courses